 WHEREAS, we can never repay our debt to fallen law enforcement officers and their families, but we must do what we can, with all that we have, to live our lives in a way that pays tribute to their memory and heroic action, as evidenced by the life and merits of Corporal Smith, whose gift to this state was that the preservation of peace and prosperity abound for all citizens:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby express the profound sorrow of the Legislature on the loss of Mississippi Highway Patrol Corporal Kenneth Joshlin "Josh" Smith of Walnut, Mississippi, and extend our deepest sympathy to his bereaved family.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the Federal Emergency Management Agency, the Mississippi Emergency Management Agency and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the surviving family of Corporal Smith and to the members of the Capitol Press Corps.